ccdc-opensource/on-site-webcsd/README.md

 sudo usermod -u 1397 ccdc

 # You will also need to ensure the user "ccdc" has read access to any in-house or CSP databases.
-# E.g. if these are in the userdata directory:
+# E.g. if these are in the csd-data directory:
-sudo chown -R ccdc:ccdc userdata/
+sudo chown -R ccdc:ccdc csd-data/

 # For testing use one of the following commands.
 # These do not load in-house databases and the user access control is disabled.